aradzhabov/AbleMouse/README.md

 | **Plug & Play Simplicity** | For Windows and macOS end-users: No additional software or drivers are required.
 Simply find and connect our device using your computer's standard Bluetooth settings—just like pairing a pair of wireless headphones.
 The moment it's connected, you can begin controlling your mouse.
 | **Ultra-Low Cost** | All components cost less than $10 USD |
 | **Open Source & hackable** | DIY.
 Assemble and customize it yourself in a garage, workshop, or makerspace.
 All instructions and code are openly available.
+| **No Expert Needed** | You don't need to be an IoT expert to build it.
+In fact, the setup is so simple that you can easily find a helper in your immediate circle—be it a colleague from the IT department, a tech-savvy friend, or a student.
+It's all based on simple copy-paste operations, so no deep knowledge is required from them either.

 ## Who Is It For?